nvtkaszpir/prusa-connect-camera-script/docs/configuration.env.full.md

   printers you may need to increase this value on system level.

-* `CURL_EXTRA_PARAMS` - extra params to curl when pushing an image, default empty value, but you could for example add additional params if needed such as `-k` if using TLS proxy with self-signed certificate
+* `CURL_EXTRA_PARAMS` - extra params to curl when pushing an image, default is verbose mode, but you could for example add additional params if needed such as `-k` if using TLS proxy with self-signed certificate.
+  To turn off the log spam just set it to `--silent --max-time 5`

 * `PRUSA_CONNECT_URL` - Prusa Connect endpoint where to post images, default value `https://webcam.connect.prusa3d.com/c/snapshot`.